SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/publish-subscribe.md

 ...
 ~~~

-The target for publishing message will be a JMS Topic, therefore a session of the `javax.jms.TopicSession` type needs to be created.
-The session will be non-transacted with the acknowledge mode that automatically acknowledges a client's receipt of a message.
+The target for publishing messages will be a JMS Topic, therefore a session of the `javax.jms.TopicSession` type needs to be created.
+The session will be non-transacted using the acknowledge mode that automatically acknowledges a client's receipt of a message.

 *TopicPublisher.java/TopicSubscriber.java*
 ~~~java